tc39/proposal-float16array/README.md

 ## Proposal

 This would add a new kind of TypedArray, `Float16Array`, to complement the existing `Float32Array` and `Float64Array`.
-It would also add two new methods on `DataView` for reading and setting float16 values, as `getFloat16` and `setFloat16`, to complement the existing similar methods for working with full and double precision floats.
+It would also add two new methods on `DataView` for reading and setting float16 values, as `getFloat16` and `setFloat16`, to complement the existing similar methods for working with full and double precision floats, as well as `Math.f16round`, to complement the existing `Math.fround`.

 ## Userland